Our philosophy is 'Keep it simple. No compromise on quality.'

 The hotel takes great pride in creating fine dining menus for wedding receptions and celebrations such as christenings, birthdays, anniversaries, shoots and private parties.

-We take our culinary cues from the Continent, but with a British take on what a brasserie menu should contain.
+We take our culinary cues from the Continent, but with a British take on what a seasonal menu should contain.
 Changing seasonally, the menu always offers a range of dishes which can be as varied as a lamb curry to local sea bream.

 The menu can change daily depending on the quality of produce and with fish, whether the boats have managed to get to sea.